AGRICULTURAL POLLUTION. MEANING OF AGRICULTURAL POLLUTION.

 (iii) food chain is affected

-(iv) it leads to migration of animals.
+(iv) it leads to the migration of animals.

-how to Control agricultural water pollution
+how to control agricultural water pollution

 (i) Pesticides and fertilizers should be properly used as instructed. read fertilizer application here